 The Arkansas Drivers License exists in two parts, the driving permit and the written test.
 The driving permit requires a written test to assess the driver’s theoretical knowledge of U.S. traffic law.
 With the permit, the new driver can practice driving if accompanied by a licensed driver over 21.
 After 30 days of practice, the driver can apply for a full drivers license.
 This is a driving test wherein an officiant will accompany the driver on a road test.
 After passing the driving test, he or she will obtain an Arkansas Drivers License.
 This license can be used throughout the 50 states.

-To renew or apply for a driver’s license, bring the following to the revenue office:
+To renew or apply for a driver’s license, bring the following to the issuance office: